AndrewCromar/Juicy-Player-Controller/Readme.md

 # ONYX Juicy Player Controller
+A single c# script can have it all?
+Yes, Juicy PC is a single c# script for Unity 3d projects to act as a base player controller for any first person Unity 3d projects.

 ## Features
 - [x] Walking.
 - [x] Running.
 - [x] Crouching.
+- [x] Looking around.
+- [x] Cursor hiding.
 - [x] Fully custom controller tuning.
 - [x] Built in default recommended settings.
 - [x] Helpful error logging.